taszap/gitbook-workshop/user-manual.md

 ### Basic Commands in Bot Channels

-Commands are functions of the Midjourney bot that can be typed in any bot channel or thread under a bot channel.
+Commands are functions of the madjourney bot that can be typed in any bot channel or thread under a bot channel.
 A bot channel is a channel under the "Image Generation" section on the Discord server.

 `/imagine` creates an image based on the `prompt` text you provided.
 It produces a grid of 4 images, taking around 50 seconds with default settings.

-`/help` displays universally helpful information and tips about the Midjourney bot.
+`/help` displays universally helpful information and tips about the madjourney bot.

 `/info` shows information about your profile, plan, usage, and currently running jobs.